 The Beaches of Elafonisos Island

 The beaches of Elafonisos have crystal-clear turquoise waters, and fine, soft golden sand.
-They are surrounded by low cedar bushes and sand dunes with white flowers, a really rare beauty.
+They are surrounded by low cedar bushes and dunes with white flowers, a really rare beauty.

 Simos Beach is divided into two parts, known as Sarakiniko and Fragkos.
 Both sections offer slightly different experiences.
 Sarakiniko is more organized with a modest beach bar and facilities, while Megalos Simos is more secluded and ideal for those seeking a quieter and more private beach experience.